wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 This post will serve as a revisiting of the philosophy that inspired me and as a chance to formalize my ideas surrounding it with words.

-I read both *The Myth of Sisyphus* (1955), and *The Stranger* (1942).
-While *The Myth of Sisyphus* was a much denser read, I feel I actually got a lot more of the philosophical ideas presented, while I found the entire contents of *The Stranger* can be summed up the first few sections of *The Myth of Sisyphus*.
+I read both *The Myth of Sisyphus* (1955) and *The Stranger* (1942).
+While *The Myth of Sisyphus* was a much denser read, I feel I actually got a lot more of the philosophical ideas presented while I found the entire contents of *The Stranger* can be summed up by the first few sections of *The Myth of Sisyphus*.

 ## Summary of Absurdism